Mallick17/AWS-CCP/README.md

 ## Amazon Chime
 - Amazon Chime is a communication service that transforms online meetings with a secure, easy-to-use application that you can trust.

+## Billing and Cost Management
+### Cost Anamoly Detection
+- AWS Cost Anomaly Detection service is designed to monitor for unusual spending patterns within an AWS account.
+It uses machine learning to detect anomalies in your AWS spending, and alerts you when unexpected changes in cost and usage occur, which could indicate fraudulent activity or mismanagement.
+This service is ideal for those looking to keep track of their AWS billing and be alerted to potential issues promptly.